We don’t cheerlead our country or engage in loud reverie, hundred gun salutes, or glorification of military endeavour.

 We Canadians share a mature love of country that doesn’t need the re-assurance of cloyed fanfare and patriotic pomp.
 We express our patriotism quietly.

-As usual, our family will make its patriotic statement by going to Port Moody City Hall for the Firefighters Golden Spike Days pancake breakfast.
+As usual, our family will make its patriotic statement by going to Port Moody Firehall #1 Hall for the Firefighters Golden Spike Days pancake breakfast.
 We’ll eat pancakes and sausages on a paper plate, among friends, neighbours, (and ex-students); drinking sketchy coffee and mingling.

-The City Hall plaza won’t be plastered with Canadian flags.
+Neither City Hall nor the Fire Hall plaza will be plastered with Canadian flags.
 There will be no brass band playing “The Maple Leaf Forever”; no ceremony or speeches glorifying our troops or our freedom.
 We know all that.
-It will be calm, civilized, friendly, and maybe a bit cheesy; just like Canada.
+It will be calm, civilized, friendly, and maybe a bit cheesy; like Canada.

 Over pancakes the talk won’t be about Canada, but to its annual participants, this local Canada Day tradition is a stronger homage to country than fireworks and a fly past.